-Hybrid work is nothing new.
-In fact, it’s the natural progression of remote work.
+Hybrid IT and hybrid work are nothing new.
+In fact, it’s the natural progression of office work.
 But what does this mean for the future of collaboration and productivity with remote teams?

 As companies slowly return to the office, hybrid work will be the norm in the foreseeable future.
 Organizations will promote this setup because it brings people, ideas, technology, and space together at will.